 With architecture that wouldn’t look out of place in Italy and colours that make Disneyland look dull, Portmeirion might not be what you’re expecting to stumble across in Wales but you’ll be pleased you did!
 Stroll around the incredible village and marvel at the storybook buildings that house everything from shops to cafés and restaurants to a spa.
 You can even pick up some Portmeirion pottery so you can take a piece of this dream-like village home with you.

 A city with the soul (and size) of a village, St Davids in Pembrokeshire is Britain’s smallest city.
 For the history buffs, the beautiful, purple-stoned 12th century cathedral has been a site of pilgrimage and worship for over 800 years having been built on the site where the patron saint of Wales, St David, built a 6th century monastery.
 Next on your visit list in St Davids should be the equally eye-opening Oriel y Parc Gallery, a landscape art gallery that’s home to a constantly changing roster of exhibitions with art and artefacts from the National Museum Wales.
+Round it all off with a visit to one of the city's many fabulous eateries - because when in Wales!

 Another colourful addition to your wanderlist, Aberaeron is a coastal town that’s famous for its vibrant houses that could easily be the setting for a children’s TV show.
 Fully stocked with independent shops, boutiques and restaurants with access to fantastically fresh, local seafood, this paint-by-numbers town is hard to resist.
 It’s also a surprisingly good place for dolphin spotting as they have their very own pod that visits the area!